- Professor of Medicine

 - CEO, Jane and Leonard Korman Respiratory Institute

-- Program Director, Pulmonary & Critical Care Medicine
+- Division Director, Pulmonary & Critical Care Medicine

 The history of the pulmonary specialty in the U.S. is largely borne out of the history of tuberculosis (or previously termed “consumption, pthisis, contagion, white plague, or king’s evil”).
 The position of directorship of the Division of Pulmonary and Critical Care Medicine reflects the evolution of the subspecialty of pulmonary medicine from the treatment of tuberculosis described as “phthisiology” to the current broad-based specialty that encompasses pulmonary physiology, critical care medicine, interventional & procedural medicine, immunology and the diagnosis and management of allergy and sleep disorders.
 During the initial 50 years, the focus was not only managing tuberculosis but also the public health aspects and controlling this disease.
 During the post-World War II period, there was an increased interest in occupational respiratory disorders, asbestosis and anthraco-silicosis, emphysema and lung cancer.
 Concurrently, the development of spirometry and arterial blood gas analysis in the pulmonary physiology laboratory led to increased applications.
 Invasive diagnostic procedures, including flexible fiberoptic bronchoscopy, percutaneous needle aspiration of the pleura and lung biopsy were incorporated in the practice of pulmonary medicine.
 This was rapidly followed by the development of acute and chronic ventilatory support and respiratory care units that progressed to identifying critical care medicine as an integral component of pulmonary practice.
 Today, both clinical and basic science investigations have led to new management techniques and previously undiagnosed respiratory disorders.
 Below, is a short history highlighting the people and efforts that led the charge in the fight against pulmonary disease at Jefferson.